ForgeRock/tntp-pingone-verify/docs/Authentication/Readme.md

 Failed to authenticate the users store selfie and live selfie.
 Additionally, the Node needed to create a new PingOne user in PingOne to perform the Verification.
 This is because either the stored GUID on the local user was invalid or did exist.
-The Node stored the new users PingOne GUID in the shared state on the `Attribute containing the PingOne UserID` key as well as on the objectAttribute so the GUID can be stored on the local users account and used for future Authentication verifications.
+The Node stored the new users PingOne GUID in the shared state on the `Attribute containing the PingOne UserID` key as well as on the objectAttribute so the GUID can be saved to the local users account and used for future Authentication verifications.

 `Error`